Lefucjusz/tarchivist/README.md

 * Custom stream interface

 ## Examples
-Included examples presenting the usage of the library are:
+The following examples presenting the usage of the library have been included:
 * *read_demo* - presents the functionalities of reading the tar file;
 * *write_demo* - presents the functionalities of creating and writing the tar file;
-* *packer* - implements very simple *tar*-like utility that can perform packing and unpacking of an archive.
+* *packer* - implements very simple *tar*-like utility that can perform packing and unpacking of an archive;
+* *packer-custom-stream* - presents how to use custom stream interface; apart from that has the same functionality as packer.

 ### Running the examples
 The examples use *POSIX* calls and libraries, so they have to be compiled under the environment that supports them.